Um Jammer Lammy: Arcade version

+Unlike the console version, Stage 1 can be played as PaRappa.

-In 2023, after years of it being considered lost, an arcade cabinet owned by the English broadcaster Jonathan Ross was documented online and portions of the data was archived.
+In 2023, after years of it being considered lost, an arcade cabinet owned by the English broadcaster Jonathan Ross was documented online and portions of the data were archived.

 North American version

 Several changes were made for the game's North American release, which are not found in the Japanese and PAL versions of the game.
 Most notably, in Stage 6, Lammy no longer goes to Hell after slipping on a banana peel and dying.
 Instead, she snags her belt on a door handle and is flung onto a volcanic island.
 Reflecting the new theme of the level, Lammy wears camouflage gear instead of her regular clothing.
 Lyrics were also changed; in Stage 1, Chop Chop Master Onion says "you can play on an island" instead of "you can play in Hell" (referencing the changes to Stage 6), and in Stage 5, which features a lumberjack, anything that implied deforestation was pleasant was removed.